2022 NCAA DIII Women’s Indoor Track & Field Rating Index – Week 6

-The most recent installment of the NCAA Division III Women’s Indoor Track & Field National Rating Index, released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA), nearly went through a wholesale alteration.
-Top-ranked UW-La Crosse was the only program that remained in place between Week 5 and Week 6 in the top-25.
+Here is the newest edition of the NCAA Division III Women’s Indoor Track & Field National Rating Index for the 2022 season, as released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+This is a comprehensive, objective look at the 2022 season, using only marks from the current NCAA DIII Descending Order Lists.

 NCAA Division III — Women's Indoor Track & Field

 Loras cemented its spot atop the National TFRI with its efforts this past weekend at the A-R-C Indoor Championships.
 Marion Edwards played a huge role in the Duhawks’ success, as she hit the No. 4 seasonal mark in the 200 meters of 25.16 and toted the baton third on the national-leading 4×400 relay team.
 And while it doesn’t count toward this Rating Index, double chart-topper Kassie Parker swept the mile, 3000 and 5000 this past weekend.

 Johns Hopkins improved one spot from No. 3 to No. 2 in Week 6.
 The Blue Jays were buoyed by the efforts of Victoria Kadri and Annie Gutierrez, who moved up to No. 4 and No. 8 in the long jump and pole vault, respectively.
 Johns Hopkins still has six national top-10 marks between the mile, 3000, 5000 and distance medley relay (Ella Baran leads the way with her top-ranked and NCAA DIII-record mile of 4:40.53, which she ran on February 4).